fmugianesi/CHROMATIC/README.md

 After unzipping *'data.tar.gz'*, make sure that the repository contains two main subfolders: *'code'* and *'data'*.

 # Typical install time
+The download time of the CHROMATIC repository (only code, without data) is about a few seconds.
-On a "normal" desktop computer, the typical install time is The size of the *'data.tar.gz'* file is 3.75 GB and its uncompression take about 2m 30s.
+The size of the *'data.tar.gz'* file is 3.75 GB.
+On a "normal" desktop computer, its download time is about 7 minutes and its uncompression time is about 2 minutes and 30 seconds.

 # How to use